-Our school will work in partnership with social workers to implement the child's plan in order to support their education and safeguard and promote their welfare.
+Primrose Hill School will work in partnership with social workers and the Camden Virtual school head to implement the child's plan in order to support their education and safeguard and promote their welfare.
 A representative of the school who knows the pupil well will become part of the professional network and will share information about safeguarding risks and attend planning meetings.
 In their absence, a suitable colleague will deputise for the member of staff or a written report will be provided for meetings.